Hugo MacNeill (Irish Army officer): Controversies

 MacNeill was reputedly sympathetic to German interests, and some sources suggest he approached the German diplomatic legation in the early 1940s, without apparent authorisation.
-These approaches were reputedly to seek German assistance in the event that Britain invaded neutral Ireland.
+These approaches were reputedly to seek German assistance in the event that Britain invaded Ireland.
 Playing both sides, he accepted the covert aid of the British Army in training his division, notably in the establishment of a "battle school" at Gormanston and secret training of selected Irish troops in commando techniques in Northern Ireland.